-- 3. Compile the remote interface and implementation class with a java compiler.
+- 3. Compile the remote interface and implementation class with a Java compiler.
 Developing these classes in an RMI-IIOP application is no different from doing so in normal RMI.
-For more information on developing RMI objects, see Oracle Fusion Middleware Programming RMI for Oracle WebLogic Server. - 4.
+For more information on developing RMI objects, see Programming RMI for Oracle WebLogic Server. - 4.
 Run the WebLogic RMI or EJB compiler against the implementation class to generate the necessary IIOP stub.
 If you plan on downloading stubs, it is not necessary to run rmic.

-'''

-$ java weblogic.rmic -iiop nameOfImplementationClass
+\$ java weblogic.rmic -iiop nameOfImplementationClass

-'''

 To generate stubs when deploying, run appc with the -iiop and -clientJar options to produce a client JAR suitable for use with the thin client.
-Otherwise, WebLogic Server will generate stubs on demand at runtime and serve them to the client.
+Otherwise, WebLogic Server generates stubs on demand at run time and serves them to the client.